 Are you looking to advance your career by obtaining your real estate broker's license but don’t know where to begin?
 A job in real estate brokering offers flexibility and uncapped financial opportunities.

-Real estate licensing frameworks and requirements vary by state.
-In many states, you become a salesperson or sales associate first and then after a few years of experience, you are eligible to apply for a broker’s license.
-Salespeople must work for a licensed broker who has agreed to supervise them.
+However, real estate licensing requirements vary by state.
+In many states, you must become a licensed real estate salesperson to become a real estate broker.
+Then after a few years of experience, you can apply for a broker’s license.

-In states with a salesperson-broker structure, the requirements to obtain a broker license often include:
+In states with a salesperson-broker structure, the requirements to obtain a broker license often include the following:

 - Be 18 years of age

 - High school diploma or equivalent

 - 2 to 4 years of experience as a practicing salesperson